 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied during the reporting period presented, unless otherwise stated.
+These policies have been consistently applied to all years presented, unless otherwise stated in the following text.

 (a) Basis of preparation

 The general purpose financial statements have been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001 in Australia.